Used Electrical & Electronic Appliances Trading License in Dubai: Cost and Requirements

 Visa costs are an additional consideration.
 Investor visa fees generally range from AED 3,000 to AED 5,000 per visa, while employee visa costs follow a similar structure.
 The number of visas available to a company is typically linked to the size of the office or facility arrangement selected.

-For businesses that do not require a dedicated office, a flexi-desk arrangement is available at a lower cost and still satisfies the free zone's physical presence requirements for licence issuance.
+For businesses that do not require a dedicated office, a flexi-desk arrangement is available at a lower cost and still satisfies the free zone's physical presence requirements for license issuance.
 Businesses requiring warehouse space for storing used appliances should budget separately for facility rental, with rates varying based on square footage and lease duration.

-Annual licence renewal fees are broadly comparable to initial setup costs and should be factored into medium-term financial planning.
+Annual license renewal fees are broadly comparable to initial setup costs and should be factored into medium-term financial planning.
 There are no personal income taxes and no withholding taxes on dividends or profit repatriation for free zone entities operating within permitted activities.

 Why Dubai South Free Zone Is Ideal for This Trade